justquick/django-activity-stream/docs/source/streams.rst

 Target Streams
 --------------

-Action object streams show you what actions a particular instance was used as the ``target``
+Target streams show you what actions a particular instance was used as the ``target``

 .. code-block:: python